klsirop/cycle_start/README.md

 # cycle_start

-  this is a task for the intership in JB

   the task is to code a function 'cycleStart' that find a start of the cycle in list and returns it. if there is no cycle, it returns NULL